The History of 7 Tennyson Road, Bath, Somerset

 Frederick John PIKE & Alice Mary WHITEHEAD

-Alice Mary WHITEHEAD was born on 12th April 1881 in Southport, Lancashire and was the fifth of six children born to John William WHITEHEAD, a printer compositor, and Eliza Anne ORDISH.
+Alice Mary WHITEHEAD was born on 12th April 1881 in Southport, Lancashire, the fifth of six children of John William WHITEHEAD, a printer compositor, and his wife, Eliza Anne ORDISH.
 Alice grew up in Southport, so how did she meet Frederick?
-On tracing her siblings I found her sister Fanny married a chap called Leonard Ewart DEWEY in 1912 (in Lancashire) who in 1911 was living in Bath and working as an opticians manager.
-I’ve no idea how Fanny and Leonard met either, but I found Fanny and her husband living at 35 Paragon, Bath from 1918, so would guess that Alice visited her sister in Bath and met Frederick sometime between 1919-22.
+On tracing her siblings, her sister Fanny married Leonard Ewart DEWEY in 1912, in the Ormskirk district of Lancashire.
+In 1911, Leonard was living in Bath, working as an optician’s manager.
+He was sent to work in the Southport branch of Curry and Paxton, where he met and married Fanny before moving back to Bath.
+The couple adopted a 1-month-old baby in January 1916 and were living at 35 Paragon, Bath, from 1918.
+It seems likely that Alice visited her sister in Bath and met Frederick sometime between 1919-1922.

-Frederick and Alice married in 1922 in Bath, Somerset and lived at 7 Grosvenor, Walcot, Somerset between 1922-23.
-In 1924 they moved into 7 Tennyson Road and were there until 1925.
-From 1926-29 they lived at 4 Pulteney Avenue and in 1930 at St Mary’s Buildings, Wells Road.
-They didn’t have any children and Frederick died suddenly on 7th Jan 1930 at age 37, for which I found an article in the Bath Chronicle.
-I also found an article about his funeral which notes he was part of the Bath Club and Fellowship Skittle Leagues.
+Frederick and Alice married in 1922 in Bath and lived at 7 Grosvenor, Walcot, between 1922 and 1923.
+In 1924, they moved into 7 Tennyson Road, where they remained until 1925.
+From 1926 to 1929, they lived at 4 Pulteney Avenue, and in 1930 at St Mary’s Buildings, Wells Road.
+They didn’t have any children, and Frederick died suddenly on 7th January 1930 at age 37.
+An article about his funeral notes that he was part of the Bath Club and Fellowship Skittle Leagues.

-Alice remarried the following year to the recently divorced Walter Stanley LOADER, they didn’t have any children together.
+Alice remarried the following year to the recently divorced Walter Stanley LOADER; they didn’t have any children together.
 Alice and Walter died within four months of each other in 1979 in Bath.
-Alice was age 88 and Walter was age 86.
+Alice was 88, and Walter was 86.

 1926-27

-I haven’t found 7 Tennyson Road in the electoral register between 1926-1927, and the previous residents (Pikes) and next residents (Coleman’s) were listed elsewhere.
+7 Tennyson Road is not in the electoral register between 1926 and 1927, and the previous residents (Pikes) and next residents (Coleman’s) were listed elsewhere.
 All other houses on either side were listed.
 Either the house was empty, or whoever was living there wasn’t eligible to vote.

 1928-1931

-The electoral register shows Frank D COLEMAN, Minnie COLEMAN, William H COLEMAN and Worthy COLEMAN were living at 7 Tennyson Road between 1928-1931.
-The register only goes up to this date online, so I don’t know how much longer they lived there.
+The electoral register shows Frank D COLEMAN, Minnie COLEMAN, William H. COLEMAN and Worthy COLEMAN were living at 7 Tennyson Road between 1928 and at least 1931

 Henry William COLEMAN & Minnie Angela BEDFORD

-Her father Worthy BEDFORD was born in 1833 in Marshfield, Gloucestershire and married his first wife Marianne Elizabeth ROBINSON when they were both just 17.
-They had four children together between 1852 and 1857 and in 1861 Worthy was working as a farmer of 160 acres (employing six men and three boys).
-Then, in 1864, Worthy petitioned for divorce from his wife on grounds of adultery with one Robert Clement Matthews and one William Osborne.
+Her father, Worthy BEDFORD, was born in 1833 in Marshfield, Gloucestershire and married his first wife, Marianne Elizabeth ROBINSON, when they were both just 17.
+They had four children together between 1852 and 1857, and in 1861, Worthy was working as a farmer of 160 acres (employing six men and three boys).
+Then, in 1864, Worthy petitioned for divorce from his wife on the grounds of adultery with one Robert Clement Matthews and one William Osborne.
 The accusations were denied by all involved, and Marianne replied with a long list of violence her husband had caused her.
 She stated he beat her with a riding whip and his fists, attempted to strangle her and even threatened to shoot her with a loaded gun.
 This was all alleged to have happened between 1852, just after they were married, right until the year of the petition.
-She also gave names of two women Worthy himself had committed adultery with (Elizabeth Lloyd at 13 Milk Street, Bath, and Victoria Hancock at 3 Milk Street, Bath).
+She also gave the names of two women Worthy himself had committed adultery with (Elizabeth Lloyd at 13 Milk Street, Bath, and Victoria Hancock at 3 Milk Street, Bath).
 He also committed adultery with unknown women at 7 Little Corn Street and 7 Monmouth Street, Bath.
-The case lasted nearly a year and a half and went to court several times with witness statements from both sides.
-Marianne requested custody of their daughter Harriet, and Worthy had to pay her court fees of £82 5s & 8d but their marriage was not dissolved as she filed for divorce herself on the grounds of adultery and cruelty in 1869 (no indication within the papers if it was granted).
+The case lasted nearly a year and a half and went to court several times, with witness statements from both sides.
+Marianne requested custody of their daughter Harriet, and Worthy had to pay her court fees of £82 5s & 8d, but their marriage was not dissolved as she filed for divorce herself on the grounds of adultery and cruelty in 1869 (no indication within the papers if it was granted).
 Marianne is nowhere to be found in census records after this point.

 In 1870, I found a newspaper article mentioning Worthy Bedford as taking part in a 60-yard race around Marshfield, which attracted quite a crowd.
 He was described as “weight 22 stone“.

-In 1881 her father was running the Bladud Arms in Swainswick, Somerset but the two oldest children are missing (Minnie and Ernest).
-Ernest was boarding age 5 with the Haines family (no relations that I can find) and I’ve not found Minnie anywhere, nor in 1891 either.
+In 1881, her father was running the Bladud Arms in Swainswick, Somerset, but the two oldest children were missing (Minnie and Ernest).
+Ernest was boarding at age 5 with the Haines family (unrelated).
+Minnie has not been found anywhere, nor in 1891.
 Why was Minnie born in Staffordshire?
 There are no links to the place on either parent’s side, so could it have been work-related?
 Where was she in 1881 and 1891, and could this help explain how she met her future husband, who himself grew up in Staffordshire?

 They had five children: